shtolfensie/mrks/Notes/General notes.md

 - try putting test, subject edit form into one component

+- display either name of day or entire date after duedate delta in test, homewrok and reminders

 ### Subjects

 - maybe get subject marks from all marks, not via call to firebase, might be slow and expensive